 Coastal hurricanes are a serious social and economic concern for the United States.
 Strong winds, heavy rainfall, and storm surge kill people and destroy property.
-The hurricane destruction power rivals that from earthquakes.
-On August 28, 2005 Hurricane Katrina's winds reached 78 ms-1 in the central Gulf of Mexico making it one of the strongest Atlantic hurricanes ever recorded.
-Early morning the next day Katrina struck Plaquemines Parish, Louisiana with winds estimated at 65 ms-1.
-Katrina caused an estimated \$38 billion (bn) in insured losses as it roared across Louisiana, Mississippi, and Alabama.
+The destructive power of hurricanes rivals that of earthquakes.
+On August 28, 2005, Hurricane Katrina's winds reached 78 meters per second $(m s^{-1})$ in the central Gulf of Mexico, making it one of the strongest Atlantic hurricanes ever recorded.
+Early morning on the next day, Katrina struck Plaquemines Parish, Louisiana, with winds estimated near 65 m s-1.
+Katrina caused an estimated US\$38 billion (bn) in insured losses as it roared across Louisiana, Mississippi, and Alabama.